By Gareth Edwards

 Nance asked According to historical records, who was the first person to sign a secret diary, rant or poison pen letter with "Anonymous"?

 Until the 15th century social convention decreed that people sign their names to every single document no matter how offensive or contentious.
 This lead to embarrassment, acts of revenge and quite boring Valentine’s Days.
 Then in 1487 a particularly unpleasant poem entitled “Three-and-twenty Reasons forwhy Alisoun Truggmakyr is an Rottyn Bytche” was nailed to the side of a well in Devizes, Wilthsire.
 It was signed simply “Anonymous”.
 The towns-people gathered round puzzling over the meaning of the new word until Sir Godfrey deBodfrey stepped forward and announced that it meant that the name of the author was secret.
-When asked how he knew this, Sir Edward went red and began talking about the weather.
+When asked how he knew this, Sir Godfrey went red and began talking about the weather.
 The new word immediately became a part of the language, and Godfrey deBodfrey was pushed into the well by Alisoun Truggmakyr.

 Scott asked How do they get the non-stick surface of a non-stick frying pan to stick to the pan itself?